 Motor oil, on the other hand, requires a much higher temperature to combust.
-In fact, it is classed as a “combustible liquid”, which means that it will burn in the presence of an ignition source (flashpoint) at around 300-400 degrees Fahrenheit (150-205 degrees Celsius).
+In fact, it is not classified as a flammable liquid because it will burn, in the presence of an ignition source (flashpoint), at around 300-400 degrees Fahrenheit (150-205 degrees Celsius).

 The temperature at which a substance will give off enough fumes to burn when exposed to a spark or other ignition source is called the flashpoint.
 The flashpoint of motor oil (can vary by type) is around 400 degrees Fahrenheit.